Anzac poppy

 In Flanders fields.

-In May 1915, McCrae conducted the funeral service of a friend, Lieutenant Alexis Helmer, who had died in the Second Battle of Ypres (Ieper).
-Distressed at the death and suffering around him, McCrae scribbled the verses in his notebook.
+McCrae was a Canadian medical officer who, in May 1915, had conducted the funeral service of a friend, Lieutenant Alexis Helmer, who died in the Second Battle of Ypres (Ieper).
+Distressed at the death and suffering around him, McCrae scribbled the verse in his notebook.
 In a cemetery nearby, red poppies blew gently in the breeze – a symbol of regeneration and growth in a landscape of blood and destruction.

-Legend has it that McCrae threw away the poem, but a fellow officer rescued it and persuaded him to send it to the English magazine Punch; 'In Flanders fields' was published on 8 December 1915.
-Little more than two years later, on 28 January 1918, McCrae died of cerebral meningitis.
-As he lay dying, he is reported to have said, ‘Tell them this, if ye break faith with us who die, we shall not sleep.’
+McCrae threw away the poem, but a fellow officer rescued it and sent it on to the English magazine Punch; 'In Flanders fields' was published on 8 December 1915.
+Three years later, on 28 January 1918, McCrae was dead.
+As he lay dying, he is reported to have said ‘Tell them this, if ye break faith with us who die, we shall not sleep.’

 Keeping the faith

-Many people were moved by the pathos of ‘In Flanders fields’.
-Among them was Moina Michael (1869–1944), who worked in a YMCA canteen in New York.
+Many people were moved by the pathos of 'In Flanders fields'.
+Among them was Moina Michael (1869–1944) who worked in a YMCA canteen in New York.
 Two days before the signing of the Armistice (11 November 1918), she wrote a reply to McCrae: 'We shall keep the faith'.
-Michael set out to have the red poppy adopted in the United States as a national symbol of remembrance.
-The American Legion adopted it as its memorial flower at its annual convention in September 1920.
-In attendance was Madame E. Guérin, who had been invited to speak at the event by Frederick Galbraith, the Legion’s second National Commander.

 The first Poppy Day

-One of Guérin’s representatives, Colonel Alfred Moffatt, suggested the idea to the New Zealand Returned Soldiers’ Association (as the Returned Services' Association or RSA was then known) in September 1921.
-The RSA placed an order for 350,000 small and 16,000 large silk poppies with Madame Guérin’s French Children’s League.
+New Zealand was one of these countries.
+One of Guérin’s representatives, Colonel Alfred Moffatt, suggested the poppy idea to the New Zealand Returned Soldiers’ Association (as the Returned Services' Association or RSA was originally known) in September 1921.
+The Returned Soldiers’ Association placed an order for 350,000 small and 16,000 large silk poppies, all made by Madame Guérin’s French Children’s League.

-The RSA planned to hold its first Poppy Day appeal just before Armistice Day 1921, as other countries were doing.
-When the ship bringing the poppies from France arrived too late for the scheme to be properly publicised, the association decided to wait until Anzac Day 1922.
+The Returned Soldiers’ Association planned to hold its first Poppy Day appeal around the time of Armistice Day 1921 as other countries were doing.
+The ship carrying the poppies from France arrived in New Zealand too late for the scheme to be properly publicised.
+The association decided to wait until the next Anzac Day, 1922.

-The poppies went on sale on 24 April.
-The first Poppy Day appeal was a huge success – many centres sold out early in the day.
+The poppies went on sale the day before Anzac Day.
+This first Poppy Day appeal was a huge success.
+Many centres sold out early in the day.
 In all, 245,059 small and 15,157 large poppies were sold.
-Of the £13,166 (equivalent to $1.35 million in 2021) raised, £3695 ($380,000) went to the French Children’s League to help relieve suffering in war-ravaged northern France.
-The association used the balance to assist needy, unemployed returned soldiers and their families; that tradition has continued.
+Of the £13,166 raised, £3695 went to the French Children’s League to help relieve suffering in the war-ravaged areas of northern France.
+The association used the remainder to assist needy, unemployed returned soldiers and their families; that tradition has continued.

-Poppy Day grew in popularity .
+The popularity of Poppy Day quickly grew.
 There were record collections during the Second World War.
-In 1945, 750,000 poppies were distributed nationwide – nearly half the population sported the familiar red symbol of remembrance.
+By 1945, 750,000 poppies were being distributed nationwide, which equates to half the population wearing the familiar red symbol of remembrance.

 Making poppies